Iris-SooJin-Park/Iris-SooJin-Park.github.io/_publications/2010-10-01-paper-title-number-2.md

 ---
-title: "The Impact of an Visual Decision Aid on HDHP Enrollment and Subsequent Healthcare Access in a State Group Health Insurance Program"
+title: "When the Choice Should Be Clear: Visual Decision Aids and Health Insurance Selection"
 collection: publications
 category: manuscripts
 #permalink: /publication/2010-10-01-paper-title-number-2